diyankomitov/gizmoball/README.md

 * Alistair Gillies
 * Diyan Komitov

-Please use the develop branch for unstable code (basically all code prior to submission)
+Please use the develop branch or create your own feature branch for unstable code/new features.

 To clone this repo to your local machine:
 ```